Browser does not support script.

 The University's overall student satisfaction level is 87% according to the National Student Survey 2015

-It is highly appropriate that Canterbury, as one of the so-called Magna Carta Towns, should have a central place in the 800th anniversary celebrations for Magna Carta in June 2015.
+It is highly appropriate that Canterbury, as one of the so-called Magna Carta Towns, had a central place in the 800th anniversary celebrations for Magna Carta in June 2015.

 A copy of the 1215 Magna Carta survives today in a late thirteenth-century register (CCA-DCc-Register/E (General Cartulary, 1290-1300) now preserved in Canterbury Cathedral Archives.
-To help launch Canterbury’s celebrations, Canterbury Christ Church University will be co-hosting a conference on Saturday 6 June 2015 on Magna Carta, King John and the Civil War in Kent, in collaboration with Canterbury Cathedral Library and Archives, and the Canterbury Branch of the Historical Association.
-The conference will showcase new and groundbreaking research on Kent's role during this pivotal period in English history.
+To help launch Canterbury’s celebrations, Canterbury Christ Church University co-hosted a conference on Saturday 6 June 2015 on Magna Carta, King John and the Civil War in Kent, in collaboration with Canterbury Cathedral Library and Archives, and the Canterbury Branch of the Historical Association.
+The conference showcased new and groundbreaking research on Kent's role during this pivotal period in English history.